Medically reviewed by Kristin Hall, FNP

 Drugs to be particularly cautious of include:

 Your healthcare provider may adjust your dosage to minimize potential reactions between drugs, or may suggest an alternative to either spironolactone or another current drug you’re on.
+There are also certain foods that you should avoid when taking Spironolactone.

 The list of potential side effects with nearly any prescription drug is long, but just because the side effects are possible doesn’t mean you’ll suffer with them all.
 Talk with your healthcare provider if any of these side effects are particularly concerning, or if you experience them with no relief while on spironolactone.